March 2, 2020

 xAPI is a newer standard and promises a lot, and to a large extent, it delivers.
 However, using xAPI features to achieve measurable benefits and ROI on training is something that needs significant work and is certainly not a ‘plug and play’ LMS solution.
 Some things to consider are:

-xAPI offers new ways to track and manage content that isn’t limited to eLearning specific software – like HTML5 authoring tools and LMSs.
+xAPI offers new ways to track and manage content that isn’t limited to free training software – like HTML5 authoring tools and LMSs.
 If you plan to use these features, it’s an excellent standard.
 But if you are mainly developing and delivering more traditional eLearning content via an LMS, the extra configuration and unfamiliar workflow might mean you are better off choosing a more well-established standard like SCORM.

 You might be interested in this How To Be a Team Player course free from EdApp’s editable content library!